 Nothing says springtime is here like a visit from the Easter Beagle.
 Snoopy and his friends are back in It’s the Easter Beagle, Charlie Brown, showing now on Apple TV+.
-It’s one of many holiday specials appearing on Apple’s streaming video service, which is now the home of all things Peanuts.
+It’s one of many holiday specials appearing on Apple’s streaming video service, the home of all things Peanuts.

 This plot of this special is likely familiar to many people.
 “Linus is certain that the Easter Beagle will bring eggs for everyone this year, but the rest of the gang is skeptical,” says Apple.
 “Taking matters into their own hands, Peppermint Patty and Marcy try to make Easter eggs, while Lucy throws a private egg hunt.“

 After premiering on CBS in 1974, the show became an annual tradition for many families.
 But after ABC brought the rights, broadcast became much more sporadic.
-The special hasn’t been on broadcast TV at all since 2014.
+The special stopped being on broadcast TV in 2014.

 In 2020, Apple TV+ acquired the rights to It’s the Easter Beagle, Charlie Brown and other specials.
-Starting on Friday, the streaming service made the springtime-themed one available to watch again.
+And the streaming service is offering the springtime-themed one to watch again.

 Watching It’s the Easter Beagle, Charlie Brown is easy on Apple TV+

 The free Apple TV application is needed to watch the Peanuts Easter special on Mac, iPhone, etc. But you’ll also need an Apple TV+ subscription, which costs $4.99 a month.
 (Don’t confuse the app with Apple TV hardware.
 That’s convenient but not required.)